 You’ve definitely come across photos of Maligne Lake before.
 It’s beautiful (and indeed you’d expect nothing less of a lake in the Canadian Rockies).
 It’s also the largest natural lake in the Canadian Rockies.

 The most photographed part of Maligne Lake is Spirit Island.
-You can only get to the island by taking a boat trip or the motorised or self powered variety.
+You can only get to the island by taking a boat trip or the motorised or self-powered variety.
 If you are going to kayak, be aware that it’s a 14km trip each way.
-You can came at the end of the lake, the Fisherman’s Bay campsite, but these spots book up quickly.
+You can camp at the end of the lake, the Fisherman’s Bay campsite, but these spots book up quickly.
 Reserve a place here.